molgenis/sc-MetaBrain-consortium/mbQTL/README.md

 ## Info

 The snakemake implements the following additions to the standard mbQTL software:
+ * pre-process input files:
+   * create gene annotation file from a `gtf` file
- * pre-process input files (including filtering of input VCF on variants of interest to reduce disk IO; great speed increase)
+   * filter the input VCF on variants of interest to reduce disk IO; great speed increase if you use `--snplimit` or `--snpgenelimit`
+ * calculate and visualise expression PCs (possibly per dataset in parallel)
- * correct expression input for covariates and / or N expression PCs (per dataset) in parallel
+ * correct expression input for covariates and / or N expression PCs (possibly per dataset in parallel)
- * visualise PCA and scree plots of your expression input
- * parallel process QTL analysis in arbitrary number of batches + merge results
+ * QTL analysis in arbitrary number of batches on the HPC in parallel (including merging of output files)
- * perform multiple testing correction using [qvalue](https://github.com/StoreyLab/qvalue)
+ * perform multiple testing correction over top effects using [qvalue](https://github.com/StoreyLab/qvalue) including visualisations
- * summarise number of eQTLs detected
+ * summarise number of eQTLs detected (possibly per N expression PCs removed)

 Furthermore, quality of life settings and setting warnings are added to make the use of mbQTL even easier.